-Based on the current existing data, octanenitrile does not present a concern for genotoxicity.
+Based on the current existing data, myristo nitrile does not present a concern for genotoxicity.

 11.1.1.1.
 Risk assessment.
-Octanenitrile was assessed in the BlueScreen assay and found negative for both cytotoxicity (positive: <80% relative cell density) and genotoxicity, with and without metabolic activation (RIFM, 2013).
+Myristo nitrile was assessed in the Blue-Screen assay and found positive for cytotoxicity (positive: <80% relative cell density) without metabolic activation, negative for cytotoxicity with metabolic activation, and negative for genotoxicity with and without metabolic activation (RIFM, 2013b).
 BlueScreen is a human cell-based assay for measuring the genotoxicity and cytotoxicity of chemical compounds and mixtures.
 Additional assays on an appropriate read-across material were considered to fully assess the potential mutagenic or clastogenic effects of the target material.

-There are no studies assessing the mutagenic or clastogenic activity of octanenitrile; however, read-across can be made to hexanenitrile (CAS # 628-73-9; see Section VI).
+There are no studies assessing the mutagenic or clastogenic activity of myristo nitrile; however, read-across can be made to dodecan enitrile (CAS # 2437-25-4; see Section VI).

-The mutagenic activity of hexanenitrile has been evaluated in a bacterial reverse mutation assay conducted in compliance with GLP regulations and in accordance with OECD TG 471 using the standard plate incorporation method.
-Salmonella typhimurium strains TA98, TA100, TA1535, TA1537, and Escherichia coli strain WP2uvrA were treated with hexanenitrile in dimethyl sulfoxide (DMSO) at concentrations up to 5000 μg/plate.
-No increases in the mean number of revertant colonies were observed at any tested concentration in the presence or absence of S9 (RIFM, 2017a).
-Under the conditions of the study, hexanenitrile was not mutagenic in the Ames test.
+The mutagenic activity of dodecanenitrile was assessed in an Ames assay conducted in compliance with GLP regulations and in accordance with OECD TG 471 using the standard plate incorporation method.
+Salmonella typhimurium strains TA1535, TA1537, TA1538, TA98, TA100, and Escherichia coli strain WP2uvrA were treated with dodecanenitrile in dimethyl sulfoxide (DMSO) at the concentrations up to $10000~\mu g/p$ late in the presence and absence of metabolic activation.
+No increase in the number of revertant colonies was observed at the concentrations tested (ECHA, 2011).
+Under the conditions of the study, dodecanenitrile was considered not mutagenic in the Ames test, and this can be extended to myristo nitrile.